-- Develop a positive and appropriate counselor to camper relationship enjoy each camper and make personal contact with him/her every day.
-Every camper deserves validation! - Help campers place camp bags in cubbies and help campers keep track of their belongings. - Organizing the group so that campers travel from activity to activity in an orderly way. - Help campers to socialize properly. - When at activities counselors must divide campers into teams themselves.
-Allowing campers to "choose teams" becomes a popularity contest. - Assist the specialist by actively teaching, encouraging and reinforcing all campers in the planned activities. - Senior Counselors should always be with the majority of the group.
-Assistant Counselors should escort campers to the bathroom and nurse. - Interacting positively and respectfully with other staff members.
-The Senior Counselor will provide direction and guidance for the assistants. - Frequently communicate with the Directors and Supervisors.
+- Develop a positive and appropriate counselor to camper relationship enjoy each camper and make personal contact with them every day.
+Every camper deserves validation! - Help campers place camp bags in cubbies and help campers keep track of their belongings. - Organizing the group so campers travel from activity to activity in an orderly way. - Support campers in socializing and making connections with campers and staff. - When at activities, counselors must divide campers into teams.
+Allowing campers to "choose teams" becomes a popularity contest. - Assist the specialist by actively teaching, encouraging and including all campers in the planned activities. - Senior Counselors should always be with the majority of the group.
+Assistant Counselors should escort campers to the bathroom and nurse. - Interact positively and respectfully with other staff members.
+The Senior Counselor will provide direction and guidance for the assistants. - Frequently communicate with the Directors and Supervisors. - Have fun with the campers always at the campers level